qilaa27/Mr.Coffee-Website-Project/README.md

-# ☕ MR.COFFEE – Brewing Digital Connections
+# ☕ MR.COFFEE – Roasted with Love, Served with Passion

 Final project for **Human-Computer Interaction** course.
 I designed and developed a responsive website for **MR.COFFEE**, a fictional coffee shop known for its cozy vibes, artistic charm, and community spirit.
 The site was built using HTML, CSS, and JavaScript, and emphasizes intuitive design, usability, and mobile responsiveness.